acrylic-origami/Dropbox-CLI/README.md

 # Dropbox-CLI
-Dropbox Command Line Interface experiment powered by PHP and MySQL — obsoleted by Dropbox proprietary Python Daemon
+Dropbox Command Line Interface experiment powered by PHP and MySQL — obsoleted by Dropbox proprietary Python Daemon **NOTICE:** at the current moment, it is pretty unstable.
+Test at own risk.

 ---